zdu-strong/transparent-republic/republic-alliance/republic-alliance.md

   + The three officers shall hold a vote to designate the Squad Commander; the remaining two officers shall serve as Oversight Commissioners.

   + The officer receiving the majority of votes is appointed as Squad Commander.
 In the event of a tie, the officer with the higher system rank takes command.

-If a tie occurs during subsequent votes, the current squad commander will retain their position.
+  + The officer receiving the majority of votes is appointed as Squad Commander.
 If the vote count is tied, the official ranked higher by the system will be elected as Squad Commander.

   + The three officers retain the authority to call a vote and re-elect the Squad Commander at any time during operations.